Zero-Shot Reinforcement Learning from Low Quality Data

-\textbf{Q3.} We report the performance of all FB methods across all domains when trained on the full \textsc{Rnd} dataset in Table \ref{table: full dataset summary}.
-Both conservative FB variants maintain (and slightly exceed) the performance of vanilla FB in expectation and exhibit identical aggregate performance.
-These results suggest that performance on large, diverse datasets does not suffer as a consequence of the design decisions made to improve performance on our small datasets that lack diversity.
-Therefore, we can safely adopt conservatism into FB without worrying about performance trade-offs.
+\textbf{Q3} $\;$ We report the aggregated performance of all FB methods across domains when trained on the full datasets in Table \ref{table: full dataset summary} (a full breakdown of results in provided in Appendix \ref{appendix: full results}).
+Both conservative FB variants slightly exceed the performance of vanilla FB in expectation.
+The largest relative performance improvement is on the \textsc{Random} dataset--MC-FB performance is 20\% higher than FB, compared to 5\% higher on \textsc{Diayn} and 2\% higher on \textsc{Rnd}.
+This corroborates the hypothesis that \textsc{Random-100k} was not informative enough to extract valuable policies.

+Table \ref{table: full dataset summary} and Figure \ref{fig: all task performance} suggest the performance gap between the conservative FB variants and vanilla FB changes as dataset size is varied.
+We further explore this effect in Figure \ref{fig: dataset size performance} where we scale the $\textsc{Rnd}$ dataset size from $10^5$ through $10^7$ and plot aggregate IQM performance of FB, VC-FB and MC-FB across all domains.
+We find that the performance gap decreases as dataset size increases.
+This result is to be expected: a larger dataset size for a fixed exploration algorithm means $a_{t+1} \sim \pi_z(s_{t+1})$ in the FB TD update (Equation \ref{equation: fb loss}) is more likely to be in the dataset, the policy is less likely to become biased toward OOD actions, and conservatism is less needed.

+\textbf{Q4} $\;$ We report the aggregate performance of all zero-shot RL methods and CQL on our D4RL domains in Figure \ref{fig: d4rl performance}.
+FB fails all domain-dataset tasks, and reaches only 10\% of CQL's aggregate performance.
+MC-FB and VC-FB improve on FB's considerably (by 5.6 $\times$ and 6.8 $\times$ respectively) but under-perform CQL.
+SF-LAP outperforms FB, but under-performs VC-FB, MC-FB and CQL.